 This has numerous potential applications, including sports & fitness (preventing heat exhaustion and/or fatigue), health & medical (managing fever), to industrial safety (preventing heat exhaustion).
 And the technology for this exists today – the same technology that’s implemented in consumer wearables, combined with the proven science, can provide a very close estimate of core temperature.

 Adaptations to training

 R-R interval (a.k.a. heart rate variability, HRV, or the time between beats of your heart) is starting to get more attention these days, and for good reason.
-It can provide tremendous fitness and health insights, as we discussed here.
+It can provide tremendous fitness and health insights.
 There’s quite a bit of research on this topic and this review provides a good summary.
 One application of this capability is to use the 7-day rolling average of HRV to monitor individual adaptations to training.
 Specifically, HRV can indicate if an individual is over-trained and needs to take a break or is under-trained and needs to push themselves harder to improve their fitness level.
 This has been used by professional athletes for some time, but it’s just now beginning to see traction in consumer devices.
-Valencell recently partnered with Firstbeat, who has some of the most advanced analytics around HRV for these purposes, and our customers Jabra and Suunto have successfully implemented both technologies.

 HRV has also been shown in a clinical study to indicate motor skills impairment in sleep deprivation situations.
 There are some obvious applications of this capability to driving situations, as the authors of the study indicate:

 “Hence, HRV measures could potentially be used to predict when an individual is at increased risk of attentional failure.
 Our results suggest that HRV monitoring, either alone or in combination with other physiologic measures, could be incorporated into safety devices to warn drowsy operators when their performance is impaired.”